 Dogs are naturally curious animals, which means they love exploring their surroundings.
 Once they are in their confined crate, they lose their ability to roam around.
 Whining and crying is their way of getting your attention and what they need.

 According to animal behaviorists, it is normal for puppies to cry inside their crates.
-Dogs are social animals, so when they are in a crate, they have limitations of being with their pack leader, their pet parent.
+Dogs are social animals, so when they are in a crate, they have the limitations of being with their pack leader, their pet parent.
 They will whine because they are uncomfortable in confinement and will try their best to get your attention.

 How To Encourage Your Puppy That It Is Okay To Be Alone?